 - Low blood glucose (hypoglycaemia)

 Chorkie puppies are usually susceptible to low blood glucose and when dealing with a hypoglycaemic episode they might be cold to the touch and very lethargic.
 They need to be fed during these episodes and it is best to consult your vet so that you can feed them properly and ensure they are getting enough nutrients.
+Head over to our review of glucose monitors for dogs for more choices.

 - Dental problems

 Since the Chorkie has a delicate jaw it might fail to align correctly.
 In such an instance there might not be enough room for all their teeth, and this can lead to an overcrowding problem, which in turn can cause a build-up of bacteria.
 This can lead to tooth decay or gum problems and might require a dental extraction at your vet.
 Your vet should check their teeth during their annual check-up.
+If you are looking for more options, check out our guides on dog dental spray, dog toothbrushes and dog toothpaste.

 - Eye problems